 “If you’re trying to maintain a business where you’re competing directly with the work that the insurers are keeping in-house, you’re going to lose,” he says.

 “We’ve tried to adapt to the changing market but always staying true to our roots.”

 That is why gaining experience in cyber, environmental impairment liability, fiduciary liability, technology, errors and omissions, securities, class actions and directors and officers liability is important for newer lawyers in the field, Dolden says.

 “It’s really important to develop expertise in these newly evolving areas.
 I think that’s the key for a young lawyer’s future if they want to do insurance work,” he says.

 How we did it

-Canadian Lawyer asked lawyers, in-house counsel and clients from across Canada to vote on the top insurance defence, tax and wills, trusts & estates boutiques.
-They were asked to rank their top firms from a preliminary list, with a chance to nominate a firm that was not included.
-To qualify for our list and be voted for in the survey, firms were required to derive a minimum of 80 per cent of their business come from insurance defence.
+Canadian Lawyer asked lawyers, in-house counsel and clients from across Canada to vote on the top insurance defence boutiques.
+They were asked to rank their top firms from a preliminary list, with a chance to nominate a firm that was not included on the list.
+To be considered in the vote, firms were required to have at least 80 per cent of their business come from insurance defence.
 The final rankings were determined through a points system, in which firms were rewarded on a sliding scale for the number of first to 10th-place votes received.
 For additional information regarding the methodology & criteria, please find a full description of our methodology here.

 Top 10 Insurance Defence Boutique